null2264/Ghostbox/README.md

 # Ghostbox

-Ghostbox is an alternative frontend for Akkoma.
-Developed specifically for [fedi.aap](https://fedi.aap.my.id) Akkoma instance.
+Ghostbox is a frontend for [Spirit](https://github.com/null2264/spirit) (and Akkoma/Pleroma).
+Developed specifically for [fedi.aap](https://fedi.aap.my.id) Spirit instance.

-This fork is created because I do not want to be associated with the original project's maintainer or their controversial opinions.
+This fork was created because I do not want to be associated with the original project's maintainer or their controversial opinions.

 ## Troubleshoot